ray-chan-in-transit/airline-klub-gui/README.md

 ## About

-We are trying to make a new mobile GUI for [Airline Club GitHub](https://github.com/patsonluk/airline).
+We are trying to make a new mobile friendly GUI for [Airline Club GitHub](https://github.com/patsonluk/airline).
 Responsive is the goal.

 ![resposnsive graphs](responsive.gif)